Written by Dr. Anusree Muraleedharan

 How to Detect H. Pylori: Causes, Symptoms, and Ayurvedic Treatment

-If not for the discovery of the H. pylori bacterium, the scientific community would still have believed that all the bacteria in the stomach benefit human health.
+If not for the discovery of the H. pylori bacterium, the scientific community would still have believed all the bacteria in the stomach were beneficial to human health.
 After its discovery, there was a revolutionary change in microbiome research.
 This bacterium will not cause it in a fortnight.
 Still, its long-term existence without detection, proper management, and medical intervention escalates the situation, leading to gastric carcinoma.

-This blog will shed some light on how this bacterium, H. pylori, infects “your gut” and eventually leads to gastric carcinoma.
-The article will also give insight into managing the infection to prevent the evolution to gastric carcinoma.
+This blog will shed some light on how this bacterium, H. pylori, infects "your gut" and eventually leads to gastric carcinoma.
+The article will also give insight into how to manage the infection so that the evolution to gastric carcinoma can be prevented.

 Jump to section